-For my tour, I used Vallarta by Boat.
+For my tour from Puerto Vallarta, I used Vallarta by Boat.
 This is an all day tour that heads out around 9 am and returns at 5 pm.
-You will be required to be at the Marina by 8 am to pay your fees.
+You will be required to be at the marina by 8 am to pay your park fees.
 Breakfast and lunch are included in the price.
 Breakfast was a continental breakfast of yogurt, fruit and coffee.
 If you want something more substantial, there are vendors and some small restaurants in the marina.
 I picked up a grilled cheese and a Pacifico.
 When in Mexico…

 The ride to the islands takes about an hour and half.
 It might take a little longer if you stop in Nueva Vallarta to pick up more passengers.
 The tour is offered in Spanish and English.
 Even though this a tour to the islands and not a whale watching tour, since there were a lot of whales that day, they stopped frequently to let us get a better look.

 Once at the islands, kayaks and stand up paddles boards were available for use while other groups were taken to see the beach and caves.
 If you choose to swim by the caves, be careful to watch for sea urchins.
 You are not allowed to take your sunglasses or cameras with you when you get off the boat because they don’t want anything else left in the water with the ongoing clean up.
 However I think a GoPro would be acceptable if it’s secured correctly.

 Lunch was served after the activities.
-It consisted of three different types of salad and ceviche with tortilla chips.
+It consisted of different types of salad and ceviche with tortilla chips.
 Snacks were available for purchase on board but they were a bit expensive.
-I would suggest taking chips or crackers with you that you bought somewhere else.
+I would suggest taking chips or crackers with you if you felt you needed to snack.
 There was also a free bar that opened once the activities were completed.